picnic-ventures/picnic-dev-challenge/readme.md

 The aim of this project is to test your ability to develop two screens in an existing React Native app, following a design spec as precisely as possible.

-We have aimed to make the tech stack as close as possible to the "real deal" you will be working with: the client is a React Native project using [Expo](https://expo.io/), and the server is a Node.js-based GraphQL server built with [`graphql-yoga`](https://www.npmjs.com/package/graphql-yoga), which is a thin layer on top of [express](https://expressjs.com/) and [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
+We have aimed to make the tech stack as close as possible to the "real deal" you will be working with: the client is a React Native project using [Expo](https://expo.io/), and the server is a Node.js-based GraphQL server built with [`graphql-yoga`](https://www.npmjs.com/package/graphql-yoga), which is a thin layer on top of [Express](https://expressjs.com/) and [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
 The whole project is written in TypeScript, with types generated from the GraphQL schema using [`graphql-codegen`](https://graphql-code-generator.com/).
 All of these things are already set up for you, you just need to implement the layouts of the screens in the design spec.

+**Please read the whole file before you get started.** There are some helpful links at the end of the file if you want to do any background reading on any of the technologies used in the project.

-## Step 1: The design spec
+## The design spec

 [**Check out the design spec here.**](https://www.figma.com/file/Y0N6jk9SYSwveaci5oUjo3/Picnic-Tech-Task)